Real Estate Taxation in Turkey

 Avoiding Double Taxation on Buying a Property

 Double taxation is to income taxes paid twice on the same source of income.
 Double taxation happens in international trade or investment when the same income is taxed in two different countries.

-If a person who is connected to one country with citizenship bond resides (sometimes dual citizenship) in another country and receives income or do investment from that country, which country will be taxed is a problem that needs to be solved.
+If a person who is connected to one country with a citizenship bond resides (sometimes dual citizenship) in another country and receives income or does investment from that country, which country will be taxed is a problem that needs to be solved.
 In order to solve this problem, it will be necessary to determine which country is taxation authority with international legal principles.

 Methods of Avoiding Double Taxation